What is GDPR?

 Consent messages are included in The One Question platform as a part of ensuring that it is GDPR compliant.
-Consent messages ensure that all of your customers’ data is collected, stored and processed according to their needs and wants.
-Consent messages provide you with the ability to communicate with your customers after collecting their details via a survey.
+Consent messages ensure that all of your customers’ and employees data is collected, stored and processed according to their needs and wants.
+Consent messages provide you with the ability to communicate with your customers’and employees after collecting their details via a survey.

-The One Question platform enables you to provide consent message/s on App and Landing Page surveys.
-App and Landing page surveys require to have at least one primary consent message to ask your customers would like to receive further communication, marketing, offers.
-Any additional consent messages can ask anything – it is completely customisable.
+The One Question platform enables you to provide consent message/s on App and Web Link surveys.
+App and Web Link surveys can have at least one subscription or marketing consent message to ask your customers and employees would like to receive further communication, marketing or offers.

-The consent messages will appear on the email page of the survey where your customers are asked to provide their name and email address.
+The consent messages will appear on the email page of the survey where your customers or employees are asked to provide their name and email address.

 Consent Messages purpose

-The purpose of consent messages is to protect your customers’ data and to ensure that it is used in a way that offers them value.
-From using consent messages you will be able to know which of your customers you can contact and how.
+The purpose of consent messages is to protect your customers’ and employees data and to ensure that it is used in a way that offers them value.
+From using consent messages you will be able to know which of your customers or employees you can contact and how.

-When a customer provides their email address for one purpose, it does not mean that they can be contacted for any reason – they must consent for different reasons.
+When a customer or employee provides their email address for one purpose, it does not mean that they can be contacted for any reason – they must consent for different reasons.